Although security threats, security events and security incidents are related, in the world of cybersecurity, these terms have different meanings.

 The list of things organizations can do to minimize the risks associated with insider threats include the following:

-- implement two-factor authentication, which requires each user to provide a second piece of identifying information in addition to a password; and
+- Implement two-factor authentication, which requires each user to provide a second piece of identifying information in addition to a password.

 2. Viruses and worms